-Remember when I devoted all of January to Asian-inspired recipes, such as Home-Style Chinese Fried Rice, Spicy Pork Wonton Soup, Korean Spicy Noodle Soup (Jjambbong), and Chinese Cracker Jacks?
-You liked those, right?
+For me, January is a culinary adventure, exploring Asian-inspired dishes, such as Home-Style Chinese Fried Rice, Spicy Pork Wonton Soup, Korean Spicy Noodle Soup (Jjambbong), and Chinese Cracker Jacks.

-Well, it’s March, and I’m still hooked.
-There is something about the aromas of lemongrass, kaffir lime leaves, freshly squeezed lime, fresh ginger, chiles, garlic, cilantro, and warm spices that make me happy.
-The flavors are energizing and transporting as well.
+Well, January is almost over, and I’m still hooked.
+There’s something about the aromas of lemongrass, kaffir lime leaves, freshly squeezed lime, fresh ginger, chiles, garlic, cilantro, and warm spices that make me happy.
+The flavors are energizing and transporting.

 You’ll find several of these key Southeast Asian flavors in Thai Red Curry Paste–a magical potion guaranteed to rock your world.
 If you have it on hand, dinner is only minutes away.

 You should have most of the ingredients in your fridge or pantry.
-And what you don’t have, you don’t absolutely need—except the coconut milk that is.
+And what you don’t have, you don’t absolutely need—except the coconut milk.
 You could probably substitute light cream in a pinch, but stock up on canned Chaokoh brand coconut milk instead.
-And if you don’t have fresh noodles, dried noodles will also work.
+And if you don’t have fresh noodles, dried noodles will work.
 There’s really no way to go wrong here.
 What are you waiting for?

 Thai Red Curry Soup

 This is one of those soups that everyone raves about for days after eating it.
-You will have to make it again and again–so luckily it’s easy to make, especially if you have the Thai Red Curry Paste on hand in the fridge or freezer (which I highly recommend).
+You will have to make it again and again–so luckily it’s easy to make, especially if you have the Thai Red Curry Paste on hand in the fridge or freezer (highly recommend).

 1 cup Thai Red Curry Paste